fbpx

 Galungan & Kuningan Day in Nusa Lembongan

 Galungan and Kuningan day in Nusa Lembongan are two of the most important days on their calendar.
 Galungan is the day when all Balinese Hindu people celebrate Darma (good spirit) win over Adharma (bad spirit).
 Galungan is always celebrated on a Wednesday and ten days later, Kuningan is on a Saturday every 6 months (210 days) in the Balinese calendar.
-This year Galungan is on February 28th & September 25th, 2024.
+This year Galungan is on 23rd of April and Kuningan is on 3rd of May 2025.

 The spirits of deceased relatives who have died and been cremated return to visit their former homes, the living family members have a responsibility to be hospitable through prayer and making offerings.